Search

 These have brought data protection issues to the forefront of the public’s mind and with this comes an increase in Data Subject Access Requests (DSARs).
 We are seeing these requests all the time and given the volume of data that employers process every day, DSARs prove to be intimidating and administratively burdensome tasks.

-In light of this, please join us for a quick overview of DSARs.
-We will be discussing key questions in the webinar, including:
+In light of this, please watch our quick overview of DSARs.

 • What are DSARs?